PrismarineJS/prismarine-auth/docs/API.md

 ## FAQ

+### Why is password auth unreliable ?
+* The implementation of password auth is a hacky workaround reversed engineered from the login flow when an account logs in on an Xbox console.
+The process mimics logging in on a browser and is very likely to be blocked by one of the following:
+  * If an account has never signed into the application/authTitle before.
+This is due to the account needing to accept the application's scope permissions.
+  * If an account has 2FA enabled.
+We do not recommend disabling 2FA for this, please use device code auth instead.
+  * If an account is logging in from an unusual location.
+Verify login from new location at https://account.live.com/activity
+  * Invalid credentials.
+Make sure you are using the correct email, defined as the `username` parameter in the constructor and the correct password.

 ### What does "authTitle" do ?

 * The auth title is the "Client ID" used for authenticating to Microsoft.
 [This is apart of Oauth.](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)